run-llama/llama_index/docs/core_modules/agent_modules/tools/root.md

 Our Tool Specs and Tools can be imported from the `llama-hub` package.

-To use with our OpenAIAgent,
+To use with our agent,
 ```python
 from llama_index.agent import OpenAIAgent
 from llama_hub.tools.tool_spec.gmail.base import GmailToolSpec